Darxo/Hardened/README.md

 - Change **Duelist** to only works for one-handed weapons.
 The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
 - **Fortified Mind** now provides 30% Resolve (up from 25%).
 This Bonus is now reduces by 1% for each Helmet Weight.
 - **Battle Forged** no longer provide any Reach Ignore
-- **Between the Ribs** no also lowers your chance to hit the head by 10% for each surrounding character
+- **Between the Ribs** now also lowers your chance to hit the head by 10% for each surrounding character
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
 - **En Garde** is completely reworked.
 It now grants +15 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla).
 - **Fencer** no longer grants +10 chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability.